IndyCar: IndyCar name

-The term "Indy car" began as a nickname for the cars that competed in USAC's Championship Division of open-wheel racing in the United States, deriving from the sport's most popular competition, the Indianapolis 500.
+The term "Indycar" began as a nickname for the cars that competed in USAC's Championship Division of open-wheel racing in the United States, deriving from the sport's most popular competition, the Indianapolis 500.
 The division's link with Indianapolis soon resulted in the term surpassing the official term "championship car" (or its short form "champ car") in common use and promotions.

 The term continued to be used by USAC's replacement as the dominant governing body for open-wheel racing, CART, which called its main series the "CART PPG Indy Car World Series" despite the body not sanctioning the 500.
 In 1992, during an attempt by CART to broaden their board membership, the Indianapolis Motor Speedway registered the camel case trademark IndyCar with the United States Patent and Trademark Office and licensed it to CART as their new trade name.

 In 1996, Indianapolis Motor Speedway President Tony George launched a new national championship racing series, the Indy Racing League.
 This resulted in a legal battle over the IndyCar trademark: In March 1996, CART filed a lawsuit against the Indianapolis Motor Speedway in an effort to protect their license to the IndyCar mark after the Indianapolis Motor Speedway had attempted to terminate it.
 In April, the Indianapolis Motor Speedway filed a separate lawsuit against CART to prevent them from further use of the mark.

 Eventually a settlement was reached in which CART agreed to give up the use of the IndyCar mark following the 1996 season and the IRL agreed not to use the name before the end of the 2002 season.
 CART returned to branding as simply CART for 1997, and resurrected the term "champ car" to describe their vehicles.

 Following a six-year hiatus, the Indy Racing League announced it would rename their premier series the IndyCar Series for the 2003 racing season.
 CART, beset by team departures and other financial issues, filed for bankruptcy that year; a trio of former CART team owners were selected by the bankruptcy court to purchase CART's assets, which they used to reorganize as the Champ Car World Series.
 The two series were unified for the 2008 season, with the unified series using the IndyCar Series name.

 Post-unification, a heavy emphasis has been placed on deemphasizing the IRL name and replacing it with "IndyCar".
 This became official on January 1, 2011, as Indy Racing League LLC adopted as its trade name INDYCAR.
 On November 1, 2013, the company's legal name was changed to INDYCAR LLC.